pulchre/wingman/COMMERCIAL_LICENSE.md

   or corporation.

-* "Use license" means written permission for use of this software from Pulchre, LLC., whether purchased or otherwise granted.
+* "Use license" means written permission for use of this software from Pulchre, LLC., whether purchased or otherwise granted, by the licensed user.
 This includes a subscription from https://pulchre.net.
 This does not include on-prem use.

 * "On-prem use license" means written permission for on-prem use of this software from Pulchre, LLC., whether purchased or otherwise granted.